 - Architectural subdivision entryway feature(s);

 - Landscaped common areas;

 - Landscaped and irrigated street medians;

 - Nonlinear street pattern;

 - Varying front building setbacks;

 - Garages behind the front building facade;

-- · Common parking areas;
+- Common parking areas;

 - Establishment of a homeowners association;

-- Enhanced residential architectural features exceeding those otherwise required; and.
+- Enhanced residential architectural features exceeding those otherwise required; and,

 - Use of appropriately scaled water or architectural features exceeding those otherwise required (i.e. fountains, gazebos, public art, etc.)

-DEVELOPMENT REVIEW COMMITTEE: The Development Review Committee's (DRC) recommendation for denial is due to the following reasons:
+DEVELOPMENT REVIEW COMMITTEE: The Development Review Committee's (DRC) recommendation for denial to the Planning and Zoning Commission was based on the following:

-- The proposed lot standards, subdivision layout, infrastructure design, and development density do not meet current expectations for development for Residential Infill Planned Developments listed above.
+- 1. The proposed lot standards, subdivision layout, infrastructure design, and development density do not meet current expectations for development for Residential Infill Planned Developments listed above.
 The DRC would be supportive of: - a.
 A 35-foot wide lot, similar to that which was approved across Holiday Lane for Hillside Villas.
-The DRC believes that further reductions in lot sizes for single-family residential detached products should require additional direction from the Planning and Zoning Commission and City Council. - b.
+The DRC believes that further reductions in lot sizes for single-family residential detached products should require additional direction from the Planning and Zoning Commission and City Council.
+The density and number of lots is not of concern to the DRC, as the proposal meets the definition of "Medium Density Residential" that is being considered for the 2018 Land Use Plan. - b.
 A building pad that supports a deeper driveway of 18 to 20 feet.
 The development provides four parking spaces overall per residence, including three off-street and one on-street parking space.
 Most zoning districts require four off-street parking spaces per residence and additional parking is naturally provided on-street.
-Given that the development is insulated by Mid-Cities Boulevard and Holiday Lane, which do not allow on-street parking, the development must park itself wholly on-site. - c.
+Given that the development is insulated by Mid-Cities Boulevard and Holiday Lane, which do not allow on-street parking, the development must provide parking entirely on-site. - c.
 A more functional open space design.
-There is one proposed open space lot of meaningful size.
-However, this open space lot is located on the periphery of the neighborhood and not treated as a centralized or meaningful focal point. - 2.
-The proposed design appears to be intended to maximize lot count without regard to the creation of a neighborhood worthy of long-term ownership investment. - 3.
-The applicant has not adequately addressed the functionality of the dead end alleys, specifically for waste collection and parking.
+There is one proposed open space lot of significant size.
+However, this open space lot is located on the periphery of the neighborhood and is not treated as a centralized or meaningful focal point. - 2.
+The proposed design appears to be intended to maximize lot count without regard to the creation of a neighborhood worthy of long-term ownership investment.

+3. The applicant has not adequately addressed the functionality of the dead end alleys, specifically for waste collection and parking.